project-polymorph/gender-library/content/blog/why-we-built-this.md

 +++
-title = "Why We Built GenderLibs: Bridging Cultural Gaps in Gender Diversity Knowledge" date = "2024-12-15" categories = ["Announcement"] tags = ["about", "mission", "gender diversity"]
+title = "Why We Built GenderLibs: Bridging Cultural Gaps in Gender Diversity Knowledge" description = "GenderLibs is a digital platform that connects Chinese and global gender diversity knowledge through translation, contextualization, and systematic organization.
+We aim to bridge linguistic and cultural barriers by providing a resource library and wiki that makes diverse gender expressions accessible across languages." date = "2024-12-15" categories = ["Announcement"] tags = ["about", "mission", "gender diversity"]